Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Spatial Capture-Recapture

+We note that (\ref{eq:scr_prob}) reduces to the nonspatial heterogeneous CR probability of detection when there is a single trap ($L=1$).
 Thus, assuming large $M$ and conditional independence, we treat each probability in (\ref{eq:scr_prob}) as an intensity and sum across $M$ individuals in the superpopulation to obtain the total Poisson intensity for $n$.
+Alternatively, for the Poisson-binomial model with $M$ trials, we use (\ref{eq:scr_prob}) as probabilities for $i=1,\ldots,M$.

-To fit this version of the SCR model using recursive Bayes, we can use the same sequence of computing stages described in the previous section.
-In stage 1, we use MCMC to fit the model with posterior
+To fit this version of the SCR model using recursive Bayesian computing strategies, we use the same sequence of stages described in the previous section.
+In stage 1, we use MCMC to fit the model with joint distribution

-which involves Metropolis-Hastings updates for $\mathbf{s}_i$ and $\boldsymbol\beta$, but direct Monte Carlo sampling for $\psi$ from its prior because it does not appear in the conditional data model.
-After we acquire the stage 1 MCMC sample, we evaluate the conditional PMF $[n|\mathbf{S}_{1:n},\boldsymbol\beta,\psi]$ for all realizations of $\mathbf{S}_{1:n}$, $\boldsymbol\beta$, and $\psi$ from the first stage.
-This step requires numerical integration \citep[e.g.,][]{bonner2014mc} to approximate (\ref{eq:npartialintSCR}).
+which involves Metropolis-Hastings updates for $\boldsymbol\beta$, but direct Monte Carlo sampling for $\psi$ from its prior because it does not appear in the integrated data model.
+After we acquire the stage 1 MCMC sample, we evaluate the conditional PMF $[n|\boldsymbol\beta,\psi]$ for all realizations of $\boldsymbol\beta$ and $\psi$ from the first stage in parallel.
+This intermediate step requires numerical integration \citep[e.g.,][]{bonner2014mc} to approximate (\ref{eq:npartialintSCR}) and thus parallelization improves computational time substantially.